 - Adults and Teens who were baptized Catholic, but never received First Communion or Confirmation.

 We meet on Wednesdays from 7 to 8:30 PM in the St. Cyprian Rectory.
 The program begins in September and concludes on Easter Sunday.

-We meet on Thursday from 7 to 8:30 PM in the School Creed Center.
+We meet on Tuesdays from 7 to 8:30 PM in St. Cyprian School Building.
 The program starts in September and concludes on Easter Sunday.